 Is Morocco safe?

-Very, there is no conflict in Morocco and the people are exceptionally friendly, we even get waved at by police officers at checkpoints and have never once had a problem with theft or crime.
+Very, there is no conflict in Morocco and the people are exceptionally friendly, we even get waved at by police officers at checkpoints and often enjoy a little banter with them, we have never once had a problem with theft or crime.
 You will get invited in to strangers homes from time to time in the rural areas as we pass through villages for a cup of tea, this is their way of life and custom.
 You do not need to feel obligated to accept but they have a belief that they must be kind, considerate and helpful to strangers and travellers.
 It’s a humbling experience and makes you feel most welcome

 What’s the border crossing like?

-We arrive in Morocco via Tangier Med, a relatively new port, which is usually quiet and getting through customs can be as quick as an hour.
 Your tour guide will be on hand to handle everything for you.
 However, during peak times, the border control can be slow and it is not unusual for the crossing of the border to take a few hours.
-Be patient and it will be quicker!
+We ask all riders to just be patient and it will be quicker!
 Also, as we travel in April and October, temperatures are less gruelling, making it more bearable when waiting for customs to process everything.
 From personal experience, we have never taken more than 2 hours to cross the border into Morocco, leaving Morocco, the border crossing is much quicker and can be as quick as 15 – 30 minutes.
 Please ensure you bring original documents; V5, Passport etc, or you will be refused entry!

 Do I need a Visa

 As of October 2020, No, you don’t if you are a UK/EU passport holder